 What If You Feel Nervous During Your First Cryotherapy Session?

 Feeling unsure before your first cryotherapy session is completely normal.
-For most people, the intensity is psychological rather than physical – the cold feels unfamiliar, not harmful.
+For many first-time visitors, the nerves usually come from not knowing what to expect – the cold feels unfamiliar, but the session should still feel controlled and guided.

 That’s why first sessions should always be guided at a slower pace, with clear communication throughout.